 Vessels entering, leaving or manoeuvring within the Marina or Harbour shall do so with care and caution and at such speed and in such a manner so as not to damage, endanger or inconvenience other vessels, individuals, equipment or any part of the Harbour or Marina.
-A speed limit of 5 knots is in force throughout the Bay Harbour.
-This reduces to 4 knots within the Marina breakwater other than in respect of use by the Harbour Master in the case of emergency.
+A speed limit of 5 knots is in force throughout the Bay and the Harbour.